Understanding Vacancy Announcements

 The telephone number and email address provided on the vacancy announcement is for the DFAS Customer Care Center.
 A TDD number is also included on the announcement for our hearing impaired applicants.
 You may call or email to get more information about the announcement.
 If you have applied through your USAJOBS account, you can monitor the progress of your application package by logging in to your account.

-The selectee for this entry-level developmental position will participate in a formal developmental training program, with promotion opportunities, under the DFAS Leaders in Motion (LIM) Program.
+The selectee for this entry-level developmental position will participate in a formal developmental training program, with promotion opportunities, under the DFAS Career Acclimation Program (DCAP).
 The purpose of this program is to develop well-qualified, well-trained, high potential employees for future positions and opportunities within DFAS.
-Program participants are required to develop an Individual Development Plan (IDP) with specific career competencies and goals; attend mandatory program meetings; complete required courses; complete a process improvement project; participate in mentoring activities; and partake in a developmental rotation opportunity.
+Program participants are required to develop an Individual Development Plan (IDP) with specific career competencies and goals; attend mandatory program meetings; complete required courses; complete a process improvement project; participate in mentoring activities; and partake in job exposure opportunities.
 Career promotion is conditional based on performance, successful completion of training requirements, and availability of higher graded work.
-Participants who do not successfully complete the training program may be separated.
+Individuals who previously successfully completed the program will not be placed in the formal developmental program and are ineligible for having pay set using maximum payable rate or pay retention.
+Participants who do not successfully complete the program may be separated.

 DFAS does not discriminate in employment on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service or other non-merit factor.